chrisant996/clink/docs/clink.md

 Turn on the transient prompt with `clink set prompt.transient always`.
 Or use `same_dir` instead of `always` to only use a transient prompt when the current directory is the same as the previous prompt.

-The transient prompt can be customised by a prompt filter:
+The transient prompt can be customized by a prompt filter:
 1. Create a new prompt filter by calling `clink.promptfilter()` along with a priority id which dictates the order in which filters are called.
 Lower priority ids are called first.
 2. Define a `:transientfilter()` function on the returned prompt filter.

 The transient filter function takes a string argument that contains the filtered prompt so far.
 If the filter function returns nil, it has no effect.
 If the filter function returns a string, that string is used as the new filtered prompt (and may be further modified by other prompt filters with higher priority ids).
 If the filter function returns a string and a boolean, then if the boolean is false the prompt filtering is done and no further filter functions are called.

 A transient right side prompt is also possible (similar to the usual [right side prompt](#rightprompt)).
-The `%CLINK_TRANSIENT_RPROMPT%` environment variable (note the `R` in `_RPROMPT`) provides the initial prompt string for the transient right side prompt, which can be customised by a `:transientrightfilter()` function on a prompt filter.
+The `%CLINK_TRANSIENT_RPROMPT%` environment variable (note the `R` in `_RPROMPT`) provides the initial prompt string for the transient right side prompt, which can be customized by a `:transientrightfilter()` function on a prompt filter.

 A prompt filter must have a `:filter()` function defined on it, and may in addition have any combination of `:rightfilter()`, `:transientfilter()`, and `:transientrightfilter()` functions defined on it.